MicrosoftDocs/PowerShell-Docs-DSC/dsc/dsc-3.0/PSDesiredStateConfiguration/Invoke-DscResource.md

 (DSC) resource.

 This cmdlet invokes a DSC resource directly, without creating a configuration document.
-Using this cmdlet, configuration management products can manage windows or Linux by using DSC resources.
-This cmdlet also enables debugging of resources when the DSC engine is running with debugging enabled.
+Using this cmdlet, configuration management products can manage windows or Linux with DSC resources.

-> [!NOTE]
-> `Invoke-DscResource` is an experimental feature in PowerShell 7.
-To use the cmdlet, you must
-> enable it using the following command.
->
-> `Enable-ExperimentalFeature PSDesiredStateConfiguration.InvokeDscResource`

 ## EXAMPLES